Sysinfocus/simple-ui/README.md

 1. Updated **Button** component with Success, Warning and Info types.
 1. Updated **Alert** component with Success, Warning and Info types.
 1. Updated **Badge** component with Success, Warning and Info types.

+---

+For more information, you can download the samples from this repo which has all these steps done and the projects are ready to explore.
+To see the demo of each component, check out [Demo GitHub Repo](https://sysinfocus.github.io/shadcn-inspired/)

+## Have issues?
+Open an issue on this repo or email to issues@sysinfocus.com